Lawrence S. Bloomberg Faculty of Nursing

-This 10-week on-line course focuses on development of a foundational knowledge base in education assessment and evaluation relevant to nursing education in the practice setting.
-Participants will:
+This 10-week online course focuses on development of a foundational knowledge base in education assessment and evaluation relevant to nursing education in the practice setting.

 Course Objectives